 The Victorian era transformed the unnamed New Testament character of Salome into the quintessential dancing seductress of the age.
 The character of Salome crossed class and theatrical lines, appearing on tawdry vaudeville stages to some of the most respected theater stages in Europe.
 Caddy says that through the works of artists from painter Gustave Moreau to writer Oscar Wilde to composer Richard Strauss, “Salome’s vampish attire and dangerous sexuality formed a contemporary fetish.”¹¹ By changing her story from one of little fanfare and gravity to that of the quintessential Oriental seductress, Salome became one of the hottest performance trends in the late 19th and early 20th century.

 The historical Salome, if she had been a real figure, is believed to been born in 19 CE.¹² Mentioned in both the Gospels of Mark and Matthew, she is known only as the daughter of Herodias and stepdaughter of King Herod Antipas.
 She is, however, named in Flavius Josephus’ Jewish Antiquities, along with more detail on her family.
 None of the period sources reveal her age; some claim she was only a little girl at the time of the famous story, while others believe she had already reached puberty.
 The original story is this: King Herod requested that the daughter of Herodias dance before him and his court at a great gathering held on his birthday.
 The Gospel of Mark mentions nothing about her dance being seductive or sexual; it only says that her dancing pleased him, so much that he said she could ask for whatever she wanted in return for the performance.
 She consulted her mother, not knowing for what to ask; Herodias then asked for the head of John the Baptist, a prisoner of the king.
 Keeping to his oath, the king complied, and beheaded John, famously bringing his head into the gathering on a large tray.
-Josephus, however, makes no connection between Salome and the famous beheading; neither account make any mention of how she danced, let alone whether or not she used veils.
+Josephus, however, makes no connection between Salome and the famous beheading; neither account makes any mention of how she danced, let alone whether or not she used veils.

 Nearly every age of European art has interpreted her story, although not nearly to the same degree of scandal and fame as during the Victorian age.
 During the Middle Ages, she was often shown as an acrobat, and during the Renaissance, a virgin beauty.
 The famed “Dance of the Seven Veils,” although arguably based in the ancient Mesopotamian myth of Inanna/Ishtar at the Seven Gates,¹³ was invented by Oscar Wilde for his play, Salome, in 1894, in an effort to scandalize his prudish Victorian audiences.
 In fact, at the time, British law prohibited the depiction of Biblical characters on stage; Wilde first wrote the play in French, then wrote an English translation.
 In Wilde’s play, Salome takes a perverse interest in John the Baptist who rejects her advances.
-In revenge, she, not her mother, asks for his head after her performance, and kisses the severed head during the finale.
+In revenge, she, not her mother, asks for his head after her performance and kisses the severed head during the finale.
 The notoriety of Wilde’s Salome grew enormously after performances of Richard Strauss’ 1905 opera of the same name, which used Wilde’s play as its libretto¹⁴ and featured a “dance of the seven veils.”
 Wilde himself left little instruction for the dance itself other than a single stage direction: “Salome dances the dance of the seven veils.”
 Even so, Salome’s dance changed from the gymnastic and innocent dances of earlier times to what was basically one of the first “striptease” shows in modernity.¹⁵

 The idea of Salome the temptress spread to the Ballets Russes, whose dancers used veils in some of their choreographies depicting Salome and Cleopatra.
 Between 1905 and 1918, performances of various interpretations of the “Dance of the Seven Veils” (now as a proper name; Wilde’s play used lower-case letters) had proliferated in both high art and vaudeville stages, in what is now known as Salomania.
-Impresario Florenz Ziegfeld included the character of Salome in his Ziegfeld Follies in 1907; the “Salome” feature was the show’s most successful act.¹⁶ The performance was so successful that the dancer who portrayed Salome opened a “school for Salomes” on the roof of the New York Theater, training dancers for the vaudeville circuit—“complete with jeweled breast plate and papier-mâché heads,” according to Caddy—which produced one hundred and fifty Salomes per month.¹⁷ Salomania became so pervasive at the turn of the 20th century that wealthy women dressed as Salome and held Salome-themed parties.¹⁸ In 1908, Salomania had “broken out in full force.”
+Impresario Florenz Ziegfeld included the character of Salome in his Ziegfeld Follies in 1907; the “Salome” feature was the show’s most successful act.¹⁶ The performance was so successful that the dancer who portrayed Salome opened a “school for Salomes” on the roof of the New York Theater, training dancers for the vaudeville circuit—“complete with a jeweled breastplate and papier-mâché heads,” according to Caddy—which produced one hundred and fifty Salomes per month.¹⁷ Salomania became so pervasive at the turn of the 20th century that wealthy women dressed as Salome and held Salome-themed parties.¹⁸ In 1908, Salomania had “broken out in full force.”
 In August of that year, there were four Salomes performing in New York, and by October there were twenty-four.¹⁹ By 1909, nearly every vaudeville and variety show in the United States had its own Salome,²⁰ performing in a “vaguely Eastern outfit” some variation on the dance of the seven veils.²¹ Music scholar Davinia Caddy notes that in addition to being a “vehicle for appropriation by […] feminism,” Salome also “emerged as a leading Orientalist figure” who was also a “bodily and sexual” self-indulgent archetype.
 Salome had become, Caddy tells us, “an Eastern vamp whose sexuality lures men into unthinkable schemes;” she was a powerful symbol of the liberated, bourgeois woman who wanted to be free of domestic roles and “assume a male prerogative.”²²

 Even though Salomania as a social fad lasted for little more than two years,²³ these performances solidified the portrayal of Salome as the quintessential femme fatale in the late 19th and early 20th century.
 She left an indelible impression on the Western consciousness, shaping views of liberated women as dangerous and “Oriental” women as uncontrollable sexual “vampires” seeking to destroy men.
 Wearing neither shoes nor a corset, “Salome was a prime vehicle for self-expression, associated with just the sensual movement and ambiguous, transformative power the dancers sought,” says Caddy.
-In addition, Salome’s “Judean identity encouraged the connection between Orientalism and modern dance that would later influence not only the development of the style, but also fan-magazine and Hollywood iconography.”²⁴ Indeed, American silent screen stars such as Theda Bara continued to capitalize and perpetuate this interpretation,²⁵ and the femme fatale in its various forms survives even today in films such as Chaterine Trammell as played by Sharon Stone in Basic Instinct (1992) and Irene Adler in BBC’s television series Sherlock as portrayed in “A Scandal in Belgravia” (2012).
+In addition, Salome’s “Judean identity encouraged the connection between Orientalism and modern dance that would later influence not only the development of the style but also fan-magazine and Hollywood iconography.”²⁴ Indeed, American silent screen stars such as Theda Bara continued to capitalize and perpetuate this interpretation,²⁵ and the femme fatale in its various forms survives even today in films such as Chaterine Trammell as played by Sharon Stone in Basic Instinct (1992) and Irene Adler in BBC’s television series Sherlock as portrayed in “A Scandal in Belgravia” (2012).

 Theda Bara (1885 – 1955)